oguru/DnD-AI/Session/11 - Hades.md

 ## The Tower Approach

+### The Obsidian Spire
+As the party approaches Fazrahl's tower, the massive obsidian structure looms before them like a black needle piercing the gray sky.
+The very air around it seems to pulse with malevolent energy, and whispers of despair drift on the wind.

 ### Fazrahl's Taunts
-As they near the tower, Fazrahl's voice echoes across the wastes:
+As they draw near, Fazrahl's voice echoes across the wastes, seeming to come from the tower itself:
-"Welcome to my new realm, it seems you are more resilient than i anticipated.
-No matter though.
-Here, hope dies, color fades, and even your precious divine sparks will be snuffed out.
+"Welcome to my new realm.
+I sense you are more resilient than I anticipated, but here, hope dies, color fades, and even your precious divine sparks will be snuffed out.
 You came so far, sacrificed so much... only to fail at the final moment.
 How... poetic."

 ### Tower Defenses
-- Swirling barrier of shadow vines around the base that must be fought through
+- A swirling barrier of shadow vines wraps around the base of the tower
-- The vines grab and constrict, dealing necrotic damage
+- The vines grab and constrict, dealing 1d8 necrotic damage per round to grappled creatures
+- **Shadow Vine Barrier:** AC 15, HP 120, vulnerable to radiant damage
-- Successfully burning/cutting through reveals the tower entrance
+- Successfully destroying the barrier reveals the tower entrance
+- The vines regenerate 10 HP per round unless hit with radiant damage that round

 ## The Final Battle Chamber